 This ES is defined as the extent to which a site contributes to reduction of the sensible heat flux, by consuming energy in the process of water consumption.
-Locally it relates to health and overall quality of living, but on a larger scale it contributes to the generation of precipitation which provides numerous other benefits.
-Mapping of the climate cooling ES was based on actual evapotranspiration ( $ET{act}$ ) data which are directly available from the 8-daily MOD16A2 product from the MODIS satellite sensor (500m).
-Data were processed using GEE to produce an annual average map for the 2010 - 2019 period.
+Locally it relates to health and overall quality of living, but on a larger scale it contributes to the generation of precipitation, which provides numerous other benefits.
+Mapping of the climate cooling ES was based on actual evapotranspiration (ET{act}) data which are directly available from the 8-daily MOD16A2 product from the MODIS satellite sensor (500 m).
+Data were processed using GEE to produce an annual average map for 2010 - 2019.